 Each Index is a separate sheet in a spreadsheet document, which can be accessed by clicking here [XLS format, 500KB].
 Depending on your computer and browser settings, you may either open the document immediately, or else save the document when prompted to your own computer, in a location that you can find easily (for example, My Documents or your Desktop area).
 This document will be updated periodically, and the date of the most recent version will be shown below and on the front sheet of the document.

-The present version was last updated on 8th October 2013 and covers all Journals up to and including Autumn 2013.
+The present version was last updated on 3 January 2014 and covers all Journals up to and including Winter 2013.

 Important note: To open it you will need either Microsoft Excel or some other software which can open spreadsheet files.
 If you presently do not have such software, an excellent open source (free and legitimate) option is Apache Open Office.
 If you would like to use that software please follow this link, download and install the software, and then return to this page to access the Journal Index.

 *Normally this edition is only available to Folio Society members, but the Folio Society may - at their discretion - be willing to sell single copies to enquirers.
 Click here for their contact details.